Raising Clinical Care to

 THE EVIDENCE BASE FOR CAMS

 Clinical research began 30 years ago by Dr. David Jobes led to the development of CAMS.
-Since that time, 3 Randomized Controlled Trials (RCT's) have been published proving its effectiveness for treating suicidal risk.
-Additional supportive RCT data from 2 unpublished RCT's in the US and abroad and 3 on-going RCT's are presently being conducted in Seattle, Washington, San Diego, California and in Germany with other RCT's in the planning stages.
+Since that time, 5 Randomized Controlled Trials (RCT's) have been published proving its effectiveness for treating suicidal risk.
+There are additional supportive RCT data from 2 unpublished RCT's in the US and Germany and 3 on-going RCT's are presently being conducted with additional CAMS RCT's in the planning stages.
 Eight published correlational/open clinical trials of CAMS in real-world clinics and hospitals around the world provide further support for the effectiveness of CAMS across a range of suicidal patients and settings.

 Implementing and Using CAMS